-Johnson Hall is equipped with classrooms for a variety of college courses and programs, the Academic Support and Student Success Division, and faculty offices.
-Also located in this building are Student Support Services (KEY Center), the Tutoring Center, Success Coaching, and the Veterans Center.
+Johnson Hall is equipped with classrooms for a variety of college courses and programs.
+The Offices of the Executive Vice President-Chief Academic Officer; Vice President of Student Services; Academic Support and Student Success Division; Institutional Effectiveness and Learning Technologies; and faculty.
+Also located in this building are Student Support Services (KEY Center), the Learning Lab, Success Coaching, and the Veterans Center